Free Meeting House

 Step back in time at the Victorian Thomas Williams House!
 Tour the home of this prominent Monctonian, who was the treasurer for the Intercolonial Railway.
 Built in 1883, this heritage home stands as an elegant symbol of local life during the Victorian era.
 Today, the Thomas Williams House is a designated municipal heritage site.

-Open during the summer months, the Thomas Williams House Features special events and the Verandah Tearoom where tea and light snacks are served.
+Open during the summer months, the Thomas Williams House features special events and a tearoom where tea and light snacks are served.

 Moncton’s oldest standing heritage building (c.
 1769), named after Jacob Treitz, one of the Pennsylvania-German settlers who arrived in 1766 to establish the Monckton Township.
 Small exhibits and historic interpretation of the building are offered.